Common Room Review: Full Platform Analysis

 How much does Common Room cost?

-Common Room's Starter plan costs $1,700 per month billed annually, which includes up to 35,000 contacts and 2 seats.
-Team and Enterprise plans require custom pricing through sales conversations.
+Common Room previously published a Starter plan at $1,700 per month billed annually with 2 seats.
+Current pricing tiers are named Essential, Advanced, and Enterprise, but pricing is not publicly listed and requires a sales conversation.
 Product activity signals, phone enrichment, and data warehouse integrations are add-ons that increase the total cost.
 No self-serve free plan or publicly advertised trial is available.

 Does Common Room have a free plan?

 No. Prospective buyers receive a Team-tier demo sandbox, but the terms and duration are not publicly specified.
-ZoomInfo, by contrast, offers ZoomInfo Lite as a permanent free tier with access to its B2B database, 10 monthly export credits, a Chrome extension, and website visitor identification, plus a separate 7-day free trial with no credit card required.
+ZoomInfo offers ZoomInfo Lite as a permanent free tier with access to its B2B database, 10 monthly export credits, a Chrome extension, and website visitor identification, plus a separate 7-day free trial with no credit card required.

 What integrations does Common Room support?

-Common Room offers 50+ native integrations across five categories: business tools (Salesforce, HubSpot, Outreach, Salesloft, Apollo, 6sense, Demandbase, Bombora, Gong, Marketo), community and social channels (GitHub, LinkedIn, Slack, Discord, Reddit, Stack Overflow, and others), data warehouses (BigQuery, Snowflake, Redshift, S3, Census, Hightouch, though these are add-ons), native signals (job changes, news, job listings), and custom inputs (CSV, Google Sheets, Zapier, API).
+Common Room offers 50+ native integrations across five categories: business tools (Salesforce, HubSpot, Outreach, Salesloft, Apollo, 6sense, Demandbase, Bombora, Gong, Marketo), community and social channels (GitHub, LinkedIn, Slack, Discord, Reddit, Stack Overflow, and others), data warehouses (BigQuery, Snowflake, Redshift, S3, Census, Hightouch -- all add-ons), native signals (job changes, news, job listings), and custom inputs (CSV, Google Sheets, Zapier, API).
+An MCP Server is also available across all plans for AI workflow integrations.

 Does Common Room include conversation intelligence?